Mike Brey on Farrell

 - Rebounded from a tough first half against Clemson to shoot 4-of-6 in the second half (3-of-4 from 3FG) with 12 points, three assists, two steals and the game-sealing 3FG with :09 seconds left in the 75-70 victory.

-- Faced the Louisville pressure defense and came up with a career-high matching 22 points, a career-best eight free throws, three rebounds and two assists.
+- Faced the Louisville pressure defense and came up with a career-high matching 22 points, eight free throws, three rebounds and two assists.

-- Matched a career-high with four 3FGM at Pittsburgh (his first career regular season ACC game start) ending with 16 points and the game-winning assist, finding Steve Vasturia in the corner as the clock wound down in overtime on a drive into the paint.
+- Made four 3FG at Pittsburgh (his first career regular season ACC game start) ending with 16 points and the game-winning assist, finding Steve Vasturia in the corner as the clock wound down in overtime on a drive into the paint.
 Vasturia hit the game-winning three pointer with 2.5 remaining.

 - One of the best players on the floor in the battle with No. 15/16 Purdue in the Crossroads Classic, scoring a career-high 22 points while adding a career-best 10 assists to record his first career double-double.

-- The first Notre Dame player in the Mike Brey era to connect on his first 27 free throw attempts of the season.
+- Became the first Notre Dame player in the Mike Brey era to connect on his first 27 free throw attempts of the season.

 - String of 31 consecutive successful free throw attempts, dating back to the 2015-16 season, was snapped in the Saint Peter’s game when he missed the front end of a flagrant foul call.